jgally/ST558_Project_3/PredictiveModels.md

 difference between the predicted probabilities and the actual values.
 The lower the log loss value, the better the fit of the model is to the data.
+Log loss is preferred with this data set because of our focus on the binary response of diabetes.
+Our `Diabetes_binary` response variable has three responses of no diabetes, prediabetes, and diabetes; however, there seems to be no recorded response of the factor level of 2 (diabetes) within the data so the recorded responses are either 0 or 1.
-Log loss is preferred with this data set because of our focus on the binary response of whether or not someone has diabetes.
-Log loss focuses on models that predict the class better and penalizes models that are further from the class.
+Log loss is better than accuracy in this case because log loss focuses on models that predict the class better and penalizes models that are further from the class.

 ## *What a logistic regression is and why we apply it to this kind of data?*

 Logistic regression is a form of predictive analysis in which the regression models the relationship(s) of a binary response variable to one or more other variables.
-Logistic regression is similar to the use of linear regression except that logistic regression is used for classification problems, has a range of 0 to 1 like log loss, and does not require a linear relationship between the variables.
+When backsolving the formula for logistic regression the function shows the logit/ log-odds of prediabetes is linear in the parameters.

 ## Fit 3 candidate logistic regression models and choose the best

 \#\`\`\`{r Three candidate logistic models} \# Model 1: Logistic Regression with default parameters \#model1 \<- glm(Diabetes_binary ~ .,
-data = training, family = binomial) \#y_pred1 \<- predict(model1,
+data = training, family = “binomial”) \#y_pred1 \<- predict(model1,
 newdata = testing, type = “response”) \#log_loss_model1 \<- logLoss(obs
 = testing\$Diabetes_binary, pred = y_pred1)

 # Model 2: Logistic Regression with different parameters (e.g., regularization)

 \#model2 \<- glm(Diabetes_binary ~ ., data = training, family =
-binomial, control = glm.control(alpha = 0.1)) \#y_pred2 \<-
+“binomial”, control = glm.control(alpha = 0.1)) \#y_pred2 \<-
 predict(model2, newdata = testing, type = “response”) \#log_loss_model2
 \<- logLoss(obs = testing\$Diabetes_binary, pred = y_pred2)

 # Model 3: Logistic Regression with more parameter variations

 \#model3 \<- glm(Diabetes_binary ~ ., data = training, family =
-binomial, control = glm.control(alpha = 1.0, weight = TRUE)) \#y_pred3
+“binomial”, control = glm.control(alpha = 1.0, weight = TRUE)) \#y_pred3
 \<- predict(model3, newdata = testing, type = “response”)
 \#log_loss_model3 \<- logLoss(obs = testing\$Diabetes_binary, pred =
 y_pred3)